Duck Research Laboratory

 The Duck Research Laboratory is located in Eastport, New York on Long Island.
 The Duck Research Lab works with the International Duck Research Cooperative (IDRC), offering services and duck biologics to duck keepers and guidance with appropriate duck health and management.

-Dr. Gavin Hitchener, director of the Duck Research Laboratory, veterinary pathologist, and diplomate of the American College of Poultry Veterinarians, offers assistance with duck and poultry health and provides consultation services to veterinarians and clients ranging from pet duck owners and small flock owners to commercial duck producers and curators of zoological collections.
+Dr. Gavin Hitchener, director of the Duck Research Laboratory, a diplomate of the American College of Veterinary Pathologists, offers assistance with duck and poultry health and provides consultation services to veterinarians and clients ranging from pet duck owners and small flock owners to commercial duck producers and curators of zoological collections.

 The Avian Health Program and the Duck Research Laboratory offer full necropsy services and advanced diagnostic testing for every client.
 Please contact us for disease investigations in commercial and backyard poultry flocks including chickens, turkeys, game birds, show birds, racing pigeons, and ducks.